 Raccoons are attracted to open garbage cans or any food that is left out for pets.
 You can discourage them from remaining near your property by securing your trash and not feeding your pets outside.

-5. Squirrels: Though innocent looking, the damage that a squirrel can inflict may require a trip to the vet.
-Most squirrel attacks arise when a dog or a cat attempts to catch it, and while your pet will likely win the battle, the squirrel does have sharp teeth and claws that can damage soft tissue.
+Though innocent looking, the damage that a squirrel can inflict may require a trip to the vet.
+Most squirrel attacks arise when a cat attempts to catch it, and while your pet will likely win the battle, the squirrel does have sharp teeth and claws that can damage soft tissue.

 The best way to prevent injury from a squirrel is to be mindful of your animal at all times when outdoors.

-6. Scorpions: Indigenous to the southwestern United States, scorpions pose a threat to pets — and pet owners — who live there.
-Dogs and cats should be watched closely and if your pet appears to be tracking something to catch, investigate and make sure he isn’t chasing a scorpion.
+Indigenous to the southwestern United States, scorpions pose a threat to all pets — and pet owners — who live there.
+Cats should be watched closely and if your cat appears to be tracking something to catch, investigate and make sure he isn’t chasing a scorpion.

 Scorpion venom can be deadly, so if you live in scorpion country and your pet is limping or appears sick after spending time outdoors, it should be brought to the vet for immediate medical attention.
 Do not leave footwear or clothing out during the daytime, as scorpions like to take shelter in and under these items.

-8. Skunks: If your pet encounters a skunk in the wild and gets “skunked,” it will be treated to a smell as unpleasant as a punch in the stomach.
-Skunks also have very powerful front claws that they use to burrow, which can very quickly be turned against your pet if the skunk feels threatened.
+If your cat encounters a skunk in the wild and gets “skunked,” it will be treated to a smell as unpleasant as a punch in the stomach.
+Skunks also have very powerful front claws that they use to burrow, which can very quickly be turned against your cat if the skunk feels threatened.

-Skunks can also be carriers of rabies, so if you smell something painfully pungent while out with your pet, be aware that a skunk might be lurking.
+Skunks can also be carriers of rabies, so if you smell something painfully pungent while out with your cat, be aware that a skunk might be lurking.

-Though your cat or dog will probably be the winner in any encounter with a rat, check and make sure that they weren’t injured during the scuffle.
+Though your cat will probably be the winner in any encounter with a rat, check and make sure that they weren’t injured during the scuffle.

-An ounce of prevention: The best policy when it comes to protecting your pet from the dangers of wildlife is to be mindful of your pet at all times.
+An ounce of prevention: The best policy when it comes to protecting your cat from the dangers of wildlife is to be mindful of your pet at all times.
 Attacks from wild animals, large and small, can occur anywhere from inside your house to a state park.
-If you’re in a high-risk or questionable area, don’t let your pet off leash and always be sure to have an emergency vet’s number handy in case of an attack.
+If you’re in a high-risk or questionable area, don’t let your cat roam and always be sure to have an emergency vet’s number handy in case of an attack.

 This article originally appeared on WebVet.com